Learn new skills or retrain

-IntroductionIf you are about to lose your job or if you are unemployed you could consider going back to education or training.
-You can continue your education or take part in a training course in order to develop your skills, either within the formal school and college system or outside of it.
+IntroductionIf you are about to lose your job or are unemployed you can upskill or retrain.
+You can do this through the formal school and college system or outside of it.

-If you are between 15 and 20 years of age and have left school without any formal qualifications, the Youthreach programme will provide you with opportunities for basic education, personal development, vocational training and work experience.
+Community Training Centres are independent community-based organisations.
+They look after the training and employment needs of early school leavers, mainly aged between 16 and 21.
+If you are aged between 15 and 20 and have left school without any formal qualifications, the Youthreach programme will provide you with opportunities for basic education, personal development, vocational training and work experience.